Phosphatidylethanolamine and Related Lipids

 1. Phosphatidylethanolamine – Structure and Occurrence

 Phosphatidylethanolamine or 1,2-diacyl-sn-glycero-3-phosphoethanolamine (once given the trivial name 'cephalin') is usually the second most abundant phospholipid in animal and plant lipids, after phosphatidylcholine, and it is frequently the main lipid component of microbial membranes.
 It can amount to 20% of liver phospholipids and as much as 45% of those of brain; higher proportions are found in mitochondria than in other organelles.
-As such, it is obviously a key building block of membrane bilayers, and it is present exclusively in the inner leaflet of the plasma membrane, for example.
+As such, it is obviously a key building block of membrane bilayers, and it is present exclusively in the inner leaflet of the plasma membrane in animal cells, for example.
 It is a neutral or zwitterionic phospholipid (at least in the pH range 2 to 7), with the structure shown (with one specific molecular species illustrated as an example).

 In general, animal phosphatidylethanolamine tends to contain higher proportions of arachidonic and docosahexaenoic acids than the other zwitterionic phospholipid, phosphatidylcholine.
 These polyunsaturated components are concentrated in position sn-2 with saturated fatty acids most abundant in position sn-1, as illustrated for rat liver and chicken egg in Table 1.
 In most other species, it would be expected that the structure of the phosphatidylethanolamine in the same metabolically active tissues would exhibit similar features.